Kri4n/gomegle/readme.md

 ## To Build Image

-docker build -t chatserver .
+docker build -t gomegle .

 ## To Run the Image

-docker run -p 8080:8080 chatserver
+docker run -p 8080:8080 gomegle